balderdashy/sails-docs/views.md

-There are three kinds of views in Sails.
-There are traditional view partials, view templates, and the layout.
+There are three kinds of views in Sails: Traditional view partials, view templates, and the layout.

 # What is a View?
-In Sails a view is the representation of the UI of your application.
+In Sails, a view is the representation of the UI of your application.
 Views are, by default, EJS ([Embedded JavaScript](http://embeddedjs.com/)) files.
 EJS, or any other configurable templating libray, takes care of the presentation of the data.
 Sails even allows you to create templates that are injected into the DOM.
-With this, all you ever have respond with is JSON objects in your controllers, creating a truely API-driven application.
+This means you only ever need to respond with JSON objects in your controllers, creating a truly API-driven application.

 # Where do I define Views?